ibrahimr-024/ibrahimRashidCOMP3005ProjV2/README.txt

 -------------------------------------------------------------------------------------------------------------------
 Installation and Setup:

-Navigate to the project directory: cd fitness-management-system Install dependencies: npm install
+Navigate to the project directory using: 'cd download-name' Install dependencies: npm install
 Set up the PostgreSQL database and run the provided SQL script to create tables and insert sample data.